 What do they want from you?

-Having an investor that’s experienced in your business’s size and industry, and suits your culture and way of working can lead to an investment worth far more than the on-paper total.
+Having an investor that’s experienced in your business’s size, whether start-up or bigger, and industry, and suits your culture and way of working as a business and a person can lead to an investment worth far more than the on-paper total.

 In turn, applying for investment is much like auditioning for a play: your performance has to resonate with your audience.
 You need to know your investor’s interests before writing your plan and presentation to suit.